-Some of the methods used to perform the integration will depend on a few facets of the data transfer itself:
+Some of the methods used to perform the integration will depend on a few questions/drivers of the data transfer itself:

 - What is the frequency of the data transfer?
 It is typically looked at in 3 modes: (1) Real Time Updates (TRU) where the transfer occurs instantaneously via a trigger/action from either system, (2) Scheduled Auto Updates and (3) Unscheduled Manual Updates

-Some of the most common methods (varying from advanced to basic) used for CRM integration:
+Some the most common methods (varying from advanced to basic) used for CRM integration are:

-- API – Application Programming Interface (ReST or SOAP) – since most systems now have an API, this simple method is most commonly used when creating a permanent integration point.
+- API – Application Programming Interface (ReST or SOAP) – since most systems now have an API, this method is the most commonly used when creating a permanent integration point and for its simplicity

 - Web Services (ReST or SOAP) – used when APIs are not available and for data transfer for CTI integration

 - Direct ODBC connection via VPN – used in applications with special/security conditions

 - Simple Batch Spreadsheet Uploads –can be accomplished manually via CRM Importing module or automatically via email